The chief resident is responsible for the call schedule.

 - "For duty hours calendars not completed within seven days of month's end an email, notification of non-compliance will be automatically sent to the resident, the residency coordinator and the program director."

-- "Receipt of three notifications of reporting non-compliance in any given academic year will generate a letter of concern from the director of GME to be placed in the resident's QA file citing a pattern of reporting non-compliance that reflects negatively on the residents physician's professionalism."
+- "Receipt of three notifications of reporting non-compliance in any given academic year will generate a letter of concern from the director of GME to be placed in the resident's QA file citing a pattern of reporting non-compliance that reflects negatively on the resident physician's professionalism."

 - Continued reporting non-compliance following receipt of a letter of concern will trigger a review by the GME duty hours subcommittee and may result in disciplinary action up to and including dismissal."